Music - National Moderator's Report

 Practices that need strengthening:

-With stage presentation skills being a focus of the standard, performers need to demonstrate a connection with the audience from the beginning of the performance to their exit from the stage.
+As stage presentation is a key component of the standard, performers must show audience connection from the beginning of the performance to their exit.

 Performance overview: